aces/Loris/modules/battery_manager/test/TestPlan.md

   3. Check that you can only enter numbers between 0 and 127 in Instrument order.
   4. Check that when you try to add an entry that has an active duplicate in the table (Active = 'Y'), you receive an error message.
   5. Try to add an entry that does not have a duplicate.
-     - Ensure that a success message appears and the Modal window is closed.
+     - Ensure that a success message appears and the modal window is closed.
      - Ensure the entry you just added is shown in data table.

 **Testing activate functionality**
   1. Try to add an entry that has an inactive duplicate in the table (Active = 'N').
      - Ensure that you receive a warning message that allows you to activate the duplicate.
-     - Ensure that when you press "Yes", a success message appears and the Modal window is closed.
+     - Ensure that when you press "Yes", a success message appears and the modal window is closed.
      - Ensure the entry you just activated is activated in the data table.

 ### Browse